Disprove Your Position to Strengthen Your Argument

 The problem is the flipside of this: we also tend to reframe, ignore, or dismiss information that goes against what we believe.
 This means that sometimes we focus too much on what our audience doesn’t know without thinking about what we’re blind to.
 When you understand this, you understand why the vast majority of startups fail because there is no market for their product.

 As much as you believe in your product or service, need to disconfirm as much as you can so that you’ll anticipate all of the pros and cons that will be coming at you from the marketplace.
-In fact, you should actively seek to disprove your position because ultimately it strengthens your argument and how you are perceived as a speaker.
+In fact, you should actively seek to disprove your position to strengthen your argument and your perception as a speaker.

 How do you put this in practice?
 Try building some “Yeah, but…” statements around each step of the Red Thread.
 “Yeah, but we don’t have the time,” or, “Yeah, but that’s not how we’re organized.”
 Acknowledging and anticipating your audience’s objections will allow you think more thoughtfully around them and develop responses to them, not just in your message but in your product or service itself.